hertz23/DDOS-V3/README.md

 DDoS attack versionn 3 (SYN FLOOD)

-Version 3 of Rocotai DDOS attack using SYN Flood
+Version 3 of DDOS attack using SYN Flood

 This can only take down low security website and is unable to take down higher security website.
-You can learn more at https://home.rocotai.repl.co

 Set up for Termux